RIF GUI – Statistical Reporting of Investment Funds - S 1.06, S 1.13, S 2.13, TPTOBS, S 4.4 & S 2.20

 S 4.4 – Countries of distribution

-This annual report (S 4.4) aims to provide data on the countries in which fund units/shares are marketed.
-As it is an annual report, its filing date is set several months after the end of the relevant financial year.
+As an annual report, its submission date is set several months after the end of the relevant fiscal year.
+This report is included in the RIF GUI environment.

 TPTOBS – Security-by-security reporting